 Fort Monroe is divided into five usage zones: Historic Village, Inner Fort, North Gate, Wherry Quarter, and the Park and Recreation Area (Site Map B).
 A commercial lawncare company uniformly maintains 46 acres of predominately warm season turfgrass within the non-residential portions of the Historic Village (20 acres), Inner Fort (9.5 acres), North Gate (7.5 acres), and Wherry Quarter (9 acres).
 (Site Map C) Small areas of cool season turf are included in the management area acreage, typically occurring in shaded locations, but are managed to encourage warm season establishment and growth.
+The grounds are less intensively managed, receiving only one to two fertilization applications annually.
 Landscape beds are located throughout each zone.
 These landscape beds do not receive any additional nutrients aside from what is applied to the adjacent turf.
 The Fort Monroe grounds are less intensively managed, receiving only one annual fertilization application.
 Within the boundaries of Ft.
 Monroe, turf areas are maintained that do not receive fertilization or irrigation.
 The unfertilized portions of Ft.
 Monroe are not included in this plan.
 Additionally, areas owned by NPS and the Parks and Recreation zone are excluded from this plan.